Blackadder Goes Forth: Themes

 The series recalls a number of actual historical events of the war, such as the Christmas truce of 1914.
 Blackadder recalls the event: "Both sides advanced further during one Christmas piss-up than they did in the next two and a half years of war."
 References are also made to the popular culture of the era, as well as the previous series.
 The episode "Private Plane", sees the return of the characters of Lord Flashheart and Bob from the second series episode "Bells" and also an appearance of the German flying ace, the Baron von Richthofen.
-A plot thread in the third episode "Major Star" involves Blackadder's dislike of the silent film star, Charlie Chaplin, whom he finds "as funny as getting an arrow through the neck, and then finding there's a gas bill tied to it".
-Another reference was made to the Sudan, which Blackadder was a veteran of.
-Unlike the brass, Blackadder sees through the overconfidence that earlier victories suppressing colonial uprisings in proving preparation for the Great War.
+A plot thread in the third episode "Major Star" involves Blackadder's dislike of the silent film star Charlie Chaplin, whom he finds "as funny as getting an arrow through the neck, and then finding there's a gas bill tied to it".

 In the fifth episode "General Hospital", the anti-German sentiment in Britain during the war is repeatedly referenced.
-General Melchett orders Blackadder to find out what is behind the leak in top-secret battle plans and immediately, though erroneously, pins it on a "German spy" (who is later discovered to be one of their own).
+General Melchett orders Blackadder to find out who is behind the leak in top-secret battle plans and immediately, though erroneously, pins it on a "German spy" (who is later discovered to be one of their own).
 Blackadder interrogates Captain Darling, who vehemently denies being a spy and says that he is "as British as Queen Victoria", to which Blackadder sarcastically replies "So your father is German, you're half German and you married a German?".
 Blackadder's retort references the fact that Victoria was a member of the House of Hanover and that her husband Prince Albert was a prince from the House of Saxe-Coburg and Gotha.
-In 1917, Victoria's grandson, King George V, changed the royal house name from Saxe-Coburg and Gotha to Windsor in an effort to appease British nationalist feelings.
+In 1917, Victoria's grandson, King George V, changed the name of the royal house from Saxe-Coburg and Gotha to Windsor in an effort to appease British nationalist feelings.

 The final episode of this series, "Goodbyeee", although true to the series' usual comedy style through most of the preceding scenes, featured a non-comedic final scene, in which the main characters (except General Melchett) are finally sent over the top.
-Darling keeps some sense of hope, saying this may be the very last battle and history will be written as "The Great War, 1914-1917!".
-Disregarding Baldrick's claim to have one last cunning plan to save them from the impending doom, Blackadder delivers the final line:
+Darling keeps some sense of hope, saying this may be the very last battle and history will write the conflict as "The Great War, 1914–1917!".
+Disregarding Baldrick's claim to have one last plan to save them from the impending doom, Blackadder delivers the final line:

-To the sound of a slow, minimal piano version of the title theme, the four are seen in slow-motion, charging into the fog and smoke of no man's land, with gunfire and explosions all around, before the scene fades into footage of a sunny poppy field and the sound of birdsong.
-The fate of the four is left ambiguous.
+To the sound of a slow, minimal piano version of the title theme, the four are seen in slow-motion, charging into the fog and smoke of no man's land, with gunfire and explosions all around.
+The script states that they "will not get far".
+The scene then fades into footage of a sunny poppy field and the sound of birdsong.